 Build | Glass front (Gorilla Glass 3), plastic frame, plastic back |

-Most of the phone comes with a plastic back these days and POCO M3 also has the plastic body but that’s no big problem.
-Of course, whether the phone has plastic or glass or even a metal body, almost everyone uses a cover case and also, this is a 10k phone, so can’t expect everything.
+The most phone comes with a plastic back these days and POCO M3 also has a plastic body but that’s no big problem.
+Of course, whether the phone has plastic or glass or even a metal body, almost everyone uses a cover case also, this is a 10k phone, so can’t expect everything.

 Talking about the design, this is where I feel, POCO has done a good job.
 The phone looks different or you call it refreshing.
 By the way, this is the same design as OnePlus 8T Cyberpunk.